 Heterogeneity of psychiatric traits

-Like most psychiatric disorders, ADHD is characterized by a heterogeneous manifestation of problems such as inattention, hyperactivity and impulsivity.
-This heterogeneity is predominantly neglected, blurring the window to causal factors.
-More homogeneous phenotypes might be obtained by investigating dimensions of disorders.
-Evidence for dimension specific etiological factors comes from twin studies on ADHD that reported etiological overlap but also specificity for the three core dimensions inattention, hyperactivity and impulsivity.
-Moreover, several of my studies pointed to dimension specific associations between for instance ADHD and ASD, signifying the importance of the dimension specific approach.
+Like most psychiatric traits, ADHD and ASD are characterized by a heterogeneous manifestation of problems.
+This heterogeneity is often neglected, blurring the window to causal factors.
+More homogeneous phenotypes might be obtained by investigating specific symptoms of disorders.
+Evidence for specific etiological factors comes e.g., from twin studies on ADHD that reported etiological overlap but also specificity for the three core dimensions inattention, hyperactivity and impulsivity.
+In a new study on ASD we will focus on sensory sensitivity and link these specific behavioral symptoms to neuropsychological and neurophysiological assessments.

 Where are the genes?

-Numerous studies have shown that genetic variation (nature) explains a large part of the variation in ADHD symptoms, and other psychiatric traits.
-The identification of genes related to psychiatric traits has been proven to be difficult.
+Numerous studies have shown that genetic variation (nature) explains a large part of the variation in neurodevelopmental disorders.
+The identification of genes related to psychiatric traits, and in particular neurodevelopmental disorders, has been proven to be difficult.
 Apart from a focus on more homogeneous manifestations of problems, new gene finding strategies are crucial as well.
 One way to elucidate genetic pathways is to focus on functional gene networks, instead of single genes or genetic variants.
 In addition, the parallel investigation of brain measures and genetic information (‘imaging genetics’) in relation to psychiatric traits is a promising approach.

 Gene by environment interaction

 Apart from genetic effects alone, the interaction with environmental factors likely plays a role as well.
-Environmental risk factors that have been suggested for ADHD, ASD and aggression are in utero exposure to nicotine, alcohol, and medical drugs.
-We aim to investigate the role of potential environmental risks on ADHD and aggression while controlling for genetic risk, using recently available polygenic risk scores for ADHD and other psychiatric traits.
+Environmental risk factors that have been suggested for behavioral problems, including ADHD, are in utero exposure to nicotine, alcohol, and medical drugs.
+We aim to investigate the role of potential environmental risks on ADHD and externalizing problems while controlling for genetic risk, using recently available polygenic risk scores for ADHD and other psychiatric traits.
+This is in collaboration with two large longitudinal cohorts: the ABCD and Generation R study.